 Lips that have lost volume or fullness.
 A desire for larger size and more full appearance to the lips.

 Alternatively, fat can be harvested from elsewhere and added to the lip as a permanent filler substance.
 Because of the unpredictability of fat survival after transplantation, a secondary touch-up may be necessary several months later to optimize the result.
 Fat grafting causes more swelling than fillers.
-Sensation of the lip is usually unaffected.
+The sensation of the lip is usually unaffected.

 Recuperation and Healing